 Of course, if you are not into walking – there is plenty of outdoor terraces to relax, and people watch from.
 But that is another story…

-An internationally renowned photographic art center that is Stockholm-based but opened their fourth branch in Tallinn.
+An internationally renowned photographic art center that is Stockholm-based but opened its fourth branch in Tallinn.
 They are also found in London and New York, so this tells you a little something about the quality of the exhibitions on offer here (and what cool company Tallinn keeps.).

-A modern meeting place where art, good food, music, design, and open way of thinking come together the concept of Fotografiska Tallinn includes exhibitions and events area, a café, restaurant, and photography art and gift shop.
+A modern meeting place where art, good food, music, design, and open way of thinking come together, the concept of Fotografiska Tallinn includes exhibitions and events area, a café, restaurant, and photography art and gift shop.

 To keep things contemporary and up-to-the-minute new installations are always being planned – but when we visited we spent hours in wonderment staring at the scandalous moments of Alison Jackson’s “Truth is Dead” series and journeyed to some of the most remote corners of the world with Jimmy Nelson’s “Homage to Humanity”…